Sleep Apnea & Pulmonary Hypertension

 For PAH patients controlling your intake of salt and foods high in sodium is extremely important.
 Fluid retention is a common problem for people with PAH.
 Reducing the amount of salt and foods high in sodium is one way to decrease water build up.
 Monitoring fluid intake is another way to avoid swelling and fluid retention.
 Restricting your fluid intake to 2 L per day is recommended.

 Regarding exercise for PAH patients, light resistance training and light to moderate aerobic activities such as walking or swimming may be recommended.
 People with PAH should not exercise upper and lower limb at the same time.
-Patient with severe limitation of activity and history of dizziness for thinking during exercise should not participate in any regular exercise program.
+Patient with severe limitation of activity and history of dizziness or fainting during exercise should not participate in any regular exercise program.

 If you think you may have pulmonary arterial hypertension or have been diagnosed with pulmonary arterial hypertension, then referral to a pulmonary arterial hypertension specialist is recommended.